 If you were only trying to convince yourself that Coors Field is truly the most run-friendly baseball stadium, I recommend stopping here.
 However, if you need to convince others, then the plot’s purpose and result should be made easier for an audience to digest.
 That is the goal of formatting.

 The last stage of data visualization is formatting.
 In exploratory data analysis, the work on this step should be minimal.
-However, once you go beyond exploration and your visualization is to be shared, then you should spend alot of time formatting your work.
+However, once you go beyond exploration and your visualization is to be shared, then you should spend considerable time formatting your work to be persuasive.
 There is always a little productive struggle required to get things perfect, so bring your patience and perseverance to this step.

 The easiest fix to ensure your audience gets the message of your visualization is to add a title.
 The title should be the message, not just a description of the plot: